Shove ha'penny: Board

+The Dorset long board is a somewhat different game, employing a larger board marked with a four-square and semicircles rather than horizontal lines.
+This board can be viewed in a British Pathé newsreel.
+The short-board game was regularly featured in Yorkshire TV's Indoor League programme during the 1970s.

 Gameplay

 A player shoves five coins or metal discs (ha'pennies) up the board in each turn.
 To prepare each coin to be pushed, the player positions the coin at the front of the board, with the rear of the coin just sticking over the edge of the board.
 Any part of the hand can then be used to strike the coin, shoving it up the board.
 If the coin does not reach the first line on the board, that coin does not count as having been played and can be shoved again.

 At the end of the turn, each coin that is completely within a "bed" (between two horizontal lines and within the bordering vertical lines) scores a point for that player in that bed.
 The points are scored with chalk marks in the squares at either end of the bed on the edge of the board, one player owning the right side, the other, the left.
 The aim is to get three chalk marks in each of the squares - three scores in each of the nine beds.
 However, once three scores have been made in a bed, any further scores in that bed will be given to the opponent instead, unless the opponent already has three scores in the bed.
 The one exception to this is the winning point, which must be scored properly by the winning player, not given away.